 When you include a breakdown dimension, users are only attributed to the first instance of the breakdown value that applies to them.
 For example, say User A first appears as a mobile user, then returns the same day as a desktop user.
 User A only appears in the mobile breakdown for that cohort.

-Limits of cohort analysis
+Limits of cohort exploration

 - When you apply a breakdown dimension, a maximum of the top 15 values of that dimension are shown.